ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

     Returns "OK" or an error message (compressed and hexed JSON).

 **BLOCKSERVER:SAVE_CONFIG**
+Note: Used by the client(s) for "save" and "save as" for the current active configuration

 ::

     Command: caput -S %MYPVPREFIX%CS:BLOCKSERVER:SAVE_CONFIG abcdefabdcdefabcdef1234567890
-    Saves the current configuration with the specified name.
+    Saves the current active configuration under the specified name.
 Requires a compressed and hexed JSON string.
+    The active configuration's name will be changed to the new name.

     Returns "OK" or an error message (compressed and hexed JSON).